Anthony Morrow: New Jersey Nets (2010–2012)

-On July 13, 2010, Morrow was traded to the New Jersey Nets for a future second-round draft pick.
+On July 13, 2010, Morrow signed a 3-year, $12 million contract with the New Jersey Nets, with Golden State matching the offer, but he was subsequently traded to the Nets for a future second-round draft pick in a sign-and-trade deal.

 At the end of the 2010–11 NBA season, Morrow had the second highest 3-point percentage in history (behind Steve Kerr).

 On February 3, 2012, Morrow scored a career-high 42 points in a loss to the Minnesota Timberwolves.

 Atlanta Hawks (2012–2013)

 On July 11, 2012, the Nets traded Morrow, Johan Petro, Jordan Farmar, Jordan Williams, and DeShawn Stevenson to the Atlanta Hawks for Joe Johnson.

 Dallas Mavericks (2013)

 On February 21, 2013, the Atlanta Hawks traded Morrow to the Dallas Mavericks for Dahntay Jones.

 New Orleans Pelicans (2013–2014)

 On July 18, 2013, Morrow signed a one-year contract with the New Orleans Pelicans.

 Oklahoma City Thunder (2014–2017)

 On July 16, 2014, Morrow signed a three-year, $10 million contract with the Oklahoma City Thunder.
 On April 1, 2015, he scored a season-high 32 points on 11-of-16 shooting in a loss to the Dallas Mavericks.

 On January 4, 2016, Morrow scored a season-high 20 points in a loss to the Sacramento Kings.